thirdtank/adrs.cloud/plan.md

 ## Framework

 * How to deploy
-* Asset hashing
+  - Assume a docker-based set up
+  - Use multi-stage build to end up with only prod gems and generated assets X Asset hashing
-* Centralize configuration and boot-up sequence
+X Centralize configuration and boot-up sequence
-  - requiring the framework's rubygem should not perform any action

 # Docs/Notes

+## Deployment

+* Process is generally:
+  1. Get source code
+  2. Bring in third party deps
+  3. Generate any code needing generating
+  4. Run any database migrations
+  5. Start up the app

+* Assumed to be using Docker
+* Framework support for deployment/docker will be somewhat abstracted

 ## Asset Pipeline